Lotus (magazine): History and profile

 On 18 February 1978 Yusuf Sibai was assassinated in Nicosia, Cyprus, and Pakistani writer Faiz Ahmad Faiz assumed the post.
 He remained as the editor of the Lotus until his death in 1984 and was succeeded by Ziyad Abdel Fattah in the post.
 Fattah edited the magazine until its closure.

 The headquarters of the Arabic edition was in Cairo until October 1978 and was moved to Beirut following the sign of the Camp David Accords.
 In Beirut the Union of Palestinian Writers published the magazine which remained there until the Israeli invasion of Lebanon in 1982.
 Then the magazine together with the Palestine Liberation Organization moved to Tunis, Tunisia, but soon after was relocated to Cairo.
 The English and French editions of the magazine disappeared in the mid-1980s.
-The Arabic edition of Lotus folded in 1991 after the collapse of the Soviet Union.
+The Arabic edition of Lotus folded in 1991 after the collapse of the Soviet Union ending its financial support.

 Contributors

 Although the contributors were mostly Arab writers from Palestine, Lebanon, Egypt, Algeria and Sudan who were the members of the Afro-Asian Writers' Association, there were also non-Arab editors from various countries, including Pakistan, Senegal, South Africa, Japan, India, Mongolia and the Soviet Union.
-Major contributors of Lotus included Mahmoud Darwish, Ghassan Kanafani, Adunis, Edward El Kharrat, Mulk Raj Anand, Ousmane Sembène, Alex La Guma, Hiroshi Noma, Anatoly Sofronov, Ahmed Sékou Touré and Agostinho Neto.
+Major contributors of Lotus included Mahmoud Darwish, Ghassan Kanafani, Samih Al Qasim, Adunis, Edward El Kharrat, Mulk Raj Anand, Ousmane Sembène, Alex La Guma, Hiroshi Noma, Anatoly Sofronov, Ahmed Sékou Touré and Agostinho Neto.

 Views and legacy

 Lotus billed itself as a "militant" periodical opposing the "cultural imperialism" and attempting to achieve a "revolution of construction."
 Its contributors considered the 20 century as a period of the new colonialism which made use of the commodification of culture accompanied by the expansion of the global marketplace.
 They opposed the economic imperialism which had penetrated into the cultural sphere.
 The magazine fully supported the view that the Soviet Union should be modeled by other nations in that it achieved a cultural and social condition which minority groups and their cultural heritage were respected.
 It was also argued that the Soviet Union had higher levels of educational and economic development, gender equality and respect for artists.

+Lotus paid a special attention to the Vietnamese and Palestinian writing and emphasized the similarity between them in terms of revolutionary movements.

 Some issues of the Arabic edition have been archived at American University of Beirut.

 In 2016 a magazine with the same title was launched by the Association of African, Asian and Latin American Writers in Lebanon.